Dr Alexandra Homolar is Reader of International Security.

 2005.
 DAAD/AICGS Research Fellow.
 Johns Hopkins University, Washington, DC (US).

-Alex's main research interests lie at the intersection of security, language, and political psychology as well as US defence and security policy.
+Alex's main research interests lie at the intersection of language, security, and political psychology as well as in US defence and security policy.
 Please click here for a list of Alexandra's publications.
 She is interested in supervising doctoral research that relates to the following: